dptww1/ijbsputils/README.md

 The renderer can be a JSP file or a Freemarker (".ftl") file.
 If you have a file named "taglibs" with the same extension, that file will be included when the renderer is created.

+#### Go To Layout

+If you have focus on a Java class containing a @Renderer.LayoutPath annotation (perhaps indirectly in a base class), "Go To Layout" will open the layout file for you in the editor.

+As with "Go To Renderer", if the file doesn't exist, you can opt to have the plug-in create it for you, and both JSP and Freemarker are supported

 #### Go To Model